How to Become a Graphic Designer without a Degree: Step-by-Step Guide

 Graphic design requires knowledge of technical concepts like design theory and user experience.
 While you don’t need a 4-year education to learn these concepts, you do still need to learn them somehow.

-A great way to learn graphic design basics (or even more advanced concepts if you’re already familiar with the basics) is to take short courses from accredited institutions or online programs.
+A great way to learn graphic design basics (or even more advanced concepts if you’re already familiar with the basics) is to take online courses from respected institutions and learning platforms.

 Additionally, consider taking advantage of local resources like your city’s library system or community college.
 Many times these institutions offer free or low-cost classes that can introduce you to the basics of graphic design.